 TRUST | SERVICE | PROTECTION

 My why: To earn and honor trust with integrity and authenticity, serving generously and protecting people — by bringing clarity and shaping conversations so innovation moves quickly and safely.My passion is driven by three pillars: Trust, Service, and Protection.
-Cybersecurity, to me, is not just protection.
+Technology, to me, is not just infrastructure.
 It is enabling progress.
-I build security as a durable business capability through clear decision rights, simple operating rhythms, and practical guardrails that make the secure path the easy path.
+I build technology as a durable business capability through clear decision rights, simple operating rhythms, and practical guardrails that make the right path the easy path.

 © Wells Larsen.
 All rights reserved.